nikivanstein/basvanstein.github.io/_posts/2023-07-14-structural-bias.md

 Using the BIAS toolbox we have tested over 3000 popular (and less popular) optimization heuristics and their variants.

-A few interesting cases are:

-- list examples TODO

-See also our paper [Emergence of structural bias in differential evolution](https://scholar.google.com/scholar?q=Emergence+of+structural+bias+in+differential+evolution){:target="_blank"} for an in-depth analysis of different DE variants.
+To read more about the specific outcomes see our paper on Differential Evolution variants; [Emergence of structural bias in differential evolution](https://scholar.google.com/scholar?q=Emergence+of+structural+bias+in+differential+evolution){:target="_blank"} for an in-depth analysis of different DE variants.

+And see our BIAS Toolbox paper; [BIAS: A Toolbox for BenchmarkingStructural Bias in the Continuous Domain](https://www.techrxiv.org/articles/preprint/BIAS_A_Toolbox_for_Benchmarking_Structural_Bias_in_the_Continuous_Domain/16594880){:target="_blank"}, for additional results including CMA-ES and others.

 ---

-See also our the blog post about [Deep-Bias](https://nikivanstein.nl/..), the deep-learning extension of our Structural BIAS toolbox.
+See also our the blog post about [Deep-Bias](https://nikivanstein.nl/posts/2023/07/gecco-doe2vec/), the deep-learning extension of our Structural BIAS toolbox.